Turivny/RI-Reasoning-Model/README.md

 Getting started with the RI Reasoning Model is straightforward:

+- **Use as custom instructions**: Add to your personal custom instructions settings of LLM like ChatGPT.

 - **Simple integration**: Add the model to your prompts with reasoning-capable LLMs (Claude, DeepSeek, Grok, etc.) to transform their responses:
   ```
    [Your query here]